Chiral drugs

 Chemical compounds that come as mirror-image pairs are referred to by chemists as chiral or handed molecules.
 Each twin is called an enantiomer.
 Drugs that exhibit handedness are referred to as chiral drugs.
-Chiral drugs that are equimolar (1:1) mixture of enantiomers are called racemic drugs and these are obviously devoid of optical rotation.
+Chiral drugs that are equimolar (1:1) mixture of enantiomers are called racemic drugs and these are devoid of optical rotation.
 The most commonly encountered stereogenic unit, that confers chirality to drug molecules are stereogenic center.
 Stereogenic center can be due to the presence of tetrahedral tetra coordinate atoms (C,N,P) and pyramidal tricoordinate atoms (N,S).
 The word chiral describes the three-dimensional architecture of the molecule and does not reveal the stereochemical composition.
 Hence "chiral drug" does not say whether the drug is racemic (racemic drug), single enantiomer (chiral specific drug) or some other combination of stereoisomers.
-To resolve this issue Joseph Gal introduced a new term called unichiral.
+To resolve this issue Joseph Gal introduced the term unichiral.
 Unichiral indicates that the stereochemical composition of a chiral drug is homogenous consisting of a single enantiomer.

 Many medicinal agents important to life are combinations of mirror-image twins.
 Despite the close resemblance of such twins, the differences in their biological properties can be profound.
 In other words, the component enantiomers of a racemic chiral drug may differ wildly in their pharmacokinetic, pharmacodynamic profile.
 The tragedy of thalidomide illustrates the potential for extreme consequences resulting from the administration of a racemate drug that exhibits multiple effects attributable to individual enantiomers.
 With the advancements in chiral technology and the increased awareness about three-dimensional consequences of drug action and disposition emerged specialized field "chiral pharmacology".
 Simultaneously the chirality nomenclature system also evolved.
-A brief overview of chirality history and terminology/descriptors is given below.
-A detailed chirality timeline is not the focus of this article.